Subtitle: How to thwart your self-destructive work tendencies, and why it matters. An open love letter to creative entrepreneurs everywhere.

 Dear Creative Entrepreneurs,

 Please, just stop treating your bodies and energy like you’re holding down a 9-5.
 You’re not.
 (I know you’ve noticed this.
 You’re wearing PJ pants right now, aren’t you?
-It’s 12:01 on a Wednesday.)
+It’s 12:01 on a Wednesday afternoon.)

 Seriously, though, this is important.
 You can tell, because I’m blocking it out below: